dgraves4/streaming-07-auction-tracker/README.md

 ```
 - If using producer_v1.0.py, it will send a single message and close the connection.
 - If using producer_v2.0.py or producer_v3.0.py, it will continuously send messages at intervals until you manually stop it (ctrl+c in terminal).
+- When prompted in terminal, type in y and hit enter to open RabbitMQ Admin and monitor the queue status.

 3. **Run Consumer**: Open another terminal and execute the consumer script.
-This will read and log messages from the RabbitMQ queues and maintain a rolling window if using consumer_v3.0.py.
+This will read and log messages from the RabbitMQ queues and maintain a rolling window if using consumer_v3.0.py or consumer_v4.0.py.

 ```bash
 python consumer_v1.0.py